soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-attachments.md

 ## How to know if ATP Safe Attachments protection is in place

+One good way to see how the service is working is by [viewing reports for Advanced Threat Protection](view-reports-for-atp.md).

 [ATP Safe Attachments policies](set-up-atp-safe-attachments-policies.md) must be defined in order for ATP Safe Attachments protection to be in place.

-One good way to see how the service is working is by [viewing reports for Advanced Threat Protection](view-reports-for-atp.md).

-In addition, the following table describes some example scenarios.
-In all of these cases, we assume the organization has Office 365 Enterprise E5, which includes Advanced Threat Protection.
+The following table describes some example scenarios.
+In all of these cases, we assume the organization has an Office 365 subscription that includes Advanced Threat Protection.

 |**Example scenario**|**Does ATP Safe Attachments protection apply in this case?**|
 |:-----|:-----|